Johannes Bugenhagen

 Johannes Bugenhagen (24 June 1485 – 20 April 1558), also called Doctor Pomeranus by Martin Luther, was a German theologian and Lutheran priest who introduced the Protestant Reformation in the Duchy of Pomerania and Denmark in the 16th century.
+Contributions of Karlstadt and Luther to the translation of theology into social legislation were most fully realized by Bugenhagen.
 Among his major accomplishments was organization of Lutheran churches in Northern Germany and Scandinavia.
 He has also been called the "Second Apostle of the North".

 Johannes Bugenhagen was pastor to Martin Luther at St. Mary's church in Wittenberg.
 He is also commemorated in the Calendar of Saints of the Lutheran Church–Missouri Synod as a pastor on 20 April.

 Biography

 Early life

 Bugenhagen was born in Wollin (now Wolin), Duchy of Pomerania, on 24 June 1485 as one of three children of local Ratsherr Gerhard Bugenhagen.
 From 1502 to 1504, he studied artes at the University of Greifswald.
 In 1504, he moved to Treptow an der Rega (now Trzebiatów) and became the rector of the local school.
 Though he had not studied theology, he was ordained as a priest at St. Mary's Church in Treptow in 1509, and served as a vicar at the Kanonikerkolleg of that church thereafter.

-In 1517, abbot Johann Boldewan called Bugenhagen serve as a Biblical lecturer at his nearby Belbuck Abbey, where the two became the core of a Humanist circle.
+In 1517, abbot Johann Boldewan called Bugenhagen to serve as a Biblical lecturer at his nearby Belbuck Abbey, where the two became the core of a Humanist circle.
 Duke Bogislav X of Pomerania ordered Bugenhagen to write down the history of Pomerania in Latin.
 The year 1518 is the beginning of historical writing of the combined territory Pomerania.

 Bugenhagen first encountered the theology of Luther in the reformer's Prelude on the Babylonian Captivity of the Church in 1520.
 At first he did not like Luther's thoughts at all.
 However, once he had studied it more, Bugenhagen became a supporter of the Reformation and moved to Wittenberg in 1521.